carolinahagman/quiz-app/README.md

 <img src="https://i.imgur.com/o9aewCw.png" width="full">

 # Client side Quiz App
 My major degree project, a fullstack quiz app built with React and C#.
-The goal of this project was to imporve my skills in C# and typescript and get a greater understanding of websockets.
+The goal of this project was to improve my skills in C# and typescript and get a greater understanding of websockets.

 ## Built with